JamieeBond/debricked/README.md

 # Debricked - Code Challenge

-API application to return a list of products, that is also filterable.

 ## Summary
 An API dependency vulnerability rule engine.
 Dependency files are uploaded then forwarded to [Debricked's](https://debricked.com/) API.
 Then the scan command will send a email action, based on triggers which have been set when the command is ran.